AbelSileshie/requirement-analysis/README.md

 ---

-## ❓ Why is Requirement Analysis Critical?
+## ❓ Why is Requirement Analysis Important?

 Here are three reasons why requirement analysis is a cornerstone of software projects: